 Particular topics: transactions in securities: Introduction

-The legislation continued to be relevant after the introduction of CGT as the various reliefs and exemptions, and usually lower CGT rates, made it attractive for taxpayers to undertake transactions by which they would receive capital rather than income.
+The legislation continued to be relevant after the introduction of Capital Gains Tax (CGT) because the various reliefs and exemptions, and usually lower CGT rates, made it attractive for taxpayers to undertake transactions by which they would receive capital rather than income.

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)